You just got your AR15, but if you’re new to the gun community, you may be lost, confused, and wondering to yourself…

 That should help you decide confidently on one option!

-FINAL TIP: To learn more about scopes, check out our list of the best scopes for 1000 yards!
+FINAL TIP: To learn more about scopes, check out my list of the best scopes for 1000 yards!